 The 2021 preliminary rounds of the Discussion Meet will be held virtually on Wednesday, February 10.
 Young farmers interested in participating in the Discussion Meet must pre-register.
 Registration opens December 28 and closes February 5.

 The Discussion Meet is a free-wheeling discussion of ag topics, as if you are sitting around the table discussing a problem.
 The Discussion Meet helps you build communication skills, develop an understanding of important ag issues and explore how to pool knowledge to solve problems.
 Successful participants are productive thinkers rather than emotional persuaders.
 They help the group create ways to implement the solutions discussed and highlight Farm Bureau’s involvement in those actions.

-Two of the following questions will be selected for the preliminary rounds of the 2019 Discussion Meet:
+Two of the following questions will be selected for the preliminary rounds of the 2021 Discussion Meet:

-3. With the current low profit margins in traditional farming operations and limited access of land, many young farmers are looking to diversify with other crops, livestock markets, and value-added opportunities.
+2. With the current low profit margins in traditional farming operations and limited access of land, many young farmers are looking to diversify with other crops, livestock markets, and value-added opportunities.
 What role can Farm Bureau play in helping young farmers accomplish their goal of generating additional income on the farming operation through niche markets and value-added agricultural?

+Participants compete in two rounds, each addressing one of these questions.
+Three to six young farmers participate in each room.
+The format is a 30-second opening statement, 25 minutes of group discussion, and a 60-second closing statement.
 Contestants are judged on cooperative attitude, problem solving, delivery, problem analysis and opening and closing statements.
 Based on cumulative ranking, the top eight finalists (and two alternates) will be determined.

 Return to young farmer conference